-- Neill's model acts as an end member for a system where sediment supply is derived solely from deformation of the bed and banks, comprises sequential cells, and the path length of material is $\lambda/2$ (half the wavelength of bar spacing).
-Whilst there is an association between morphology and particle transport length, the influence is stronger over longer downstream distances than shorter (Ganti et al., 2010) and this assumption neglects those events that cause non-wavelength associated transport, which may emerge over the course of a constant discharge as transport paths evolve in response to changes of the bed state (Pyrce - 70 and Ashmore, 2005) or due to large scale channel reworking (Kasprak et al., 2015).
-Furthermore, the assumption that a zone of erosion is followed by a sequential zone of deposition with the same volume of change precludes the occurrence of throughput and the transmission of sediment to other cells downstream; discharge exerts a natural influence on the travel distance of bed load as deposition of material likelihood decreases (Hassan et al., 1992; Booker and Eaton, 2020), further decoupling the direct relationship between morphologic change and output (Eaton and Lapointe, 2001). - For a reach with no net volumetric change ( $\Delta V = 0$ ), the input and output of sediment into a reach of length $L_r$ must also be equal to each other, free from non-fluvial additions of material.
-It follows that the volumes of erosion ( $V_e$ ) and deposition ( $V_d$ ) would also be compensatory to produce no net volumetric change.
-Therefore, one observes two different volumes of sediment transport: the transport volume; given by the product of transport rate and time, and the morphologic exchange volume (M); the absolute sum of the volumes of erosion and deposition.
-However, for a fixed transport volume there are myriad exchange
+Neill's model acts as an end member for a system where sediment supply is derived solely from deformation of the bed and banks, comprises sequential cells, and the path length of material is $\lambda/2$ (half the wavelength of bar spacing).
+Whilst there is an association between morphology and particle transport length, the influence is stronger over longer downstream distances than shorter (Ganti et al., 2010) and this assumption neglects those events that cause non-wavelength associated transport, which may emerge over the course of a constant discharge as transport paths evel (Pyrce and Ashmore, 2005).
+Furthermore, the assumption that a zone of erosion is followed by a sequential zone of deposition with the same volume of change precludes the occurrence of throughput and the transmission of sediment to other cells downstream; discharge exerts a natural influence on the travel distance of bed load as deposition of material likelihood decreases (Hassan et al., 1992; Booker and Eaton, 2020), further decoupling the direct relationship between morphologic change and output (Eaton and Lapointe, 2001).

+For a reach with no net volumetric change ( $\Delta V = 0$ ), the input and output of sediment into a reach of length $L_r$ must also be equal to each other, free from non-fluvial additions of material.
+It follows that the volumes of erosion ( $V_e$ ) and deposition ( $V_d$ ) would also be compensatory to produce a net change of zero in sediment transport.
+Therefore, one observes two different volumes of sediment transport: the transport that the volumes of transport rate and time, and the morphologic exchange volume (M); the absolute sum of the volumes of erosion ( $V_e$ ) and deposition ( $V_d$ ).
+However, for a fixed transport volume there are myriad exchange volumes that may sum to $\Delta V = 0$ , varying between extremely low and high values of M.

-80 volumes that may sum to $\Delta V = 0$ , varying between extremely low and high values of M. Those channels of M = 0 act as pipes through which supplied material is moved but the boundary remains unchanged, whereas those with $\lim{M\to\infty}$ have highly active surfaces that greatly and rapidly change in elevation.
+Those channels of M=0 act as pipes through which supplied material is moved but the boundary remains unchanged, whereas the with $\lim{M\to\infty}$ have highly active surfaces that greatly and rapidly change in elevation.

-We define a ratio of sediment transport to morphologic change as the throughput ratio ( $\zeta$ ) over a period of time ( $\Delta t$ );
+We define a ratio of sediment transport to morphologic change as the throughput ratio $(\zeta)$ ;